neondatabase/website/content/docs/reference/glossary.md

 ### Active time

-The amount of active compute hours.
-Neon Free Tier users are provided with 100 hours of active compute hours per month.
+The amount of active compute hours per month.
+For Neon Free Tier users, there is no limit on _Active time_ for the [primary branch](#primary-branch) compute.
+There is a limit of 100 hours of _Active time_ per month for [non-primary branch](#non-primary-branch) computes.
+The _Active time_ on the primary branch compute is counted toward the 100 hour limit.
+You can monitor _Active time_ on the **Usage** widget on the Neon **Dashboard**.
 See [Free Tier](/docs/introduction/technical-preview-free-tier) for more information.

 ### Activity Monitor